5000 Wh at 120 V

 Amp-hour ratings depend on voltage.
 Two batteries can have the same Ah label but very different stored energy.

-Use this free watt hours to amp hours calculator to convert stored energy into Ah at the battery voltage you choose.
+Use this free watt hours to amp hours calculator to estimate amp-hours from stored energy and nominal voltage before comparing batteries or planning runtime.

 5000 Wh at 120 V